dstackai/dstack/docs/docs/index.md

-# Quick start
+# Getting started

-`dstack` helps ML engineers define dev environments, pipelines, and apps as code and run them cost-effectively either locally or in any cloud.
+`dstack` makes it very easy for ML engineers to manage dev environments and run pipelines and apps cost-effectively on any cloud.

 ## Installation and setup